bufbuild/buf-gradle-plugin/README.md

 Linting and breakage-check integration for [Buf](https://github.com/bufbuild/buf) with Gradle.
 Supports integration purely between Buf and Gradle or additionally with the [protobuf-gradle-plugin](https://github.com/google/protobuf-gradle-plugin).

-This plugin supports straightforward usage of `buf lint` and a self-contained integration between `buf build` and `buf breaking`.
-It does not (yet) integrate with `buf generate`.
+This plugin supports straightforward usage of `buf lint` and `buf generate` and a self-contained integration between `buf build` and `buf breaking`.

 ## Usage

 By default this plugin assumes that Buf is configured for the project root (with or without a workspace `buf.work.yaml`).
 It will scan all top-level directories for protobuf sources.

-If the project includes the `protobuf-gradle-plugin`, then this plugin will use an implicit Buf workspace that includes all specified protobuf source set directories, the `include` dependencies that the protobuf-gradle-plugin extracts into `"${project.buildDir}/extracted-include-protos"`, and the dependencies that the protobuf-gradle-plugin has been told to generate that are extracted into `"${project.buildDir}/extracted-protos"`.
+If the project includes the `protobuf-gradle-plugin`, then this plugin will use an implicit Buf workspace that includes all specified protobuf source set directories, the `include` dependencies that the protobuf-gradle-plugin extracts into `"$buildDir/extracted-include-protos"`, and the dependencies that the protobuf-gradle-plugin has been told to generate that are extracted into `"$buildDir/extracted-protos"`.

 This plugin does not support usage of both a Buf workspace and the `protobuf-gradle-plugin`; determining ownership of dependency resolution in that case would be complicated and error-prone.